Monday, December 19, 2016

-In celebrating our 16th anniversary, Mr. Nielson and I retraced our steps.
+To celebrate our 16th anniversary, Mr. Nielson and I took a trip down memory lane.

-Salt Lake City where we caught a plane to the Caribbean).
+Salt Lake City, where we caught a plane headed for the Caribbean).

 (besides the delicious fudge in our room),